Barbara Barrie: Theatre

 One of Barrie's first professional stage jobs was a resident actress for one season for a theatre company in Corning, New York, where she played the lead in The Moon is Blue in 1953.
 She also worked at the Rochester Arena Theatre.
 She made her Broadway debut in the 1955 play The Wooden Dish with Louis Calhern.
 In 1959, she appeared on Broadway in The Beaux' Stratagem by George Farquhar as Cherry.
 Some of her earliest Off-Broadway credits were in a 1958 production of The Crucible as Elizabeth Proctor and as Illse in a play version of Mädchen in Uniform directed by Walt Witcover.
 She was a repertory member of the American Shakespeare Theatre in Stratford for the 1958 and 1959 seasons, playing numerous Shakespearean roles to critical acclaim.
 In 1961 she went on tour in Europe as Annie Sullivan in The Miracle Worker.

 In 1969, she played Viola in Twelfth Night, directed by Joseph Papp at the Delacorte Theater.
 In 1970, Barrie originated the role of Sarah in Stephen Sondheim's musical Company, in a cast that included Elaine Stritch and Susan Browning.
 Company won the Tony Award for Best Musical and Barrie was nominated for Best Featured Actress in a Musical.

 In 1974, Barrie earned critical acclaim for her Off-Broadway performance as Sparky in The Killdeer by Jay Broad, for which she received an Obie Award for Best Actress and a Drama Desk Award for Most Outstanding Performance.
 In 1976, Barrie performed in Neil Simon's successful Broadway play California Suite.
 Barrie played the female lead in the 1979 US premiere of Botho Strauß' 1978 play Big and Little at the Phoenix Theatre in the East Village, Manhattan.
+In 1983 she replaced Estelle Getty in the role of Mrs. Beckoff in Torch Song Trilogy.

 In 1995, Barrie performed in After-Play, written by Anne Meara, at the Manhattan Theatre Club.
 In 2004, Barrie was announced to play Yente in David Leveaux's Broadway revival of Fiddler on the Roof, and played the role during previews, but she departed over "creative differences" and was replaced by Nancy Opel.
 In 2014, Barrie performed in I Remember Mama Off-Broadway, receiving an Outer Critics Circle nomination for Best Featured Actress in a Play.

 She appeared in the Joshua Harmon play Significant Other at the Booth Theatre on Broadway in 2017.
 She had appeared in the play's premiere in the Roundabout Theatre Company's Off-Broadway production in 2015.